 In Georgia, a mother has the right to physical and legal custody of her child from the moment she gives birth.
 Only a court can terminate or restrict her parental rights.
 In contrast, a father’s rights to his children often depend on whether or not the parents were married when their children were born.

-When parents are married and have a child, the law presumes that the husband is the legal father and he and the child’s mother share parental rights equally.
+When parents are married and have a child, the law presumes that the husband is the legal father, and he and the child’s mother share parental rights equally.
 In a divorce, the husband may seek sole or joint custody and may be ordered to pay child support.

 As the legal father, a husband could still have timesharing rights and child support obligations even if someone else is the biological father.
-When the parents of a child were never married to each other, the mother will have sole parental rights unless and until the father establishes his paternity and files a legitimation action in court, as per Official Code of Georgia §19-7-22.
+When the parents of a child were never married to each other, the mother will have sole parental rights unless and until the dad establishes his paternity and files a legitimation action in court, as per Official Code of Georgia §19-7-22.

 A father must first establish his legal rights in court before he can have parenting time with his children.
-Fathers who married the mother of their children do not have to go through this process, but unmarried fathers must prove their paternity.
+Dads who married the mother of their children do not have to go through this process, but unmarried fathers must prove their paternity.

 In any family law case involving children, Georgia courts expect both parents to work together to create a custody arrangement that is in the best interests of their children.
 Parents must decide how to split physical custody, meaning where the children live most of the time, as well as how to share legal custody, meaning who may make decisions on behalf of the children.